digitalocean/sample-laravel/README.md

 base64:UdAH2B63rlotjrkSSsj3Hppy4gbfr+OeHvtSdF9r9q8=
 ```

 Copy the `base64:...` output to your clipboard.
 This is your application key.
-When deploying your application to App Platform, configure the `APP_ENV` environment variable to use the key you generated.
+When deploying your application to App Platform, configure the `APP_KEY` environment variable to use the key you generated.

 ### Nginx